kickstartDS/gatsby-theme-kickstartDS/example/content/landingpage.md

     content:
       - type: quotes-slider
         slides:
-          - image: ""
+          - image: ''
+            text:
-            text: kickstartDS is a game changer.
+              kickstartDS is a game changer.
 Its Design System helped our team to improve our brand consistency, while it's pattern library boosted our developers building completely new frontend components.
-            source: "Nicole Mentzen, Head of Marketing @maxcluster GmbH "
+            source: 'Nicole Mentzen, Head of Marketing @maxcluster GmbH '
             type: quote
-          - byline: ""
+          - byline: ''
-            image: ""
+            image: ''
             source: Leh, CEO @Taktsoft GmbH
+            text:
-            text: kickstartDS has saved us so much time scaling different white label frontends with the most performant framework I have ever seen.
+              kickstartDS has saved us so much time scaling different white label frontends with the most performant framework I have ever seen.
             type: quote
-          - image: ""
+          - image: ''
+            text:
-            text: "I have rarely seen such a passionated and dedicated team with one shared
+              'I have rarely seen such a passionated and dedicated team with one shared
-              mission: enhance the developer experience and make frontend first again."
+              mission: enhance the developer experience and make frontend first again.'
             source: Byron S., Senior Frontend Developer
             type: quote
     type: sections